r00ster/laravel-blog/readme.md

 # laravel-blog

-This a simple blog built with the Laravel framework (for the purpose of practicing).
+This a simple blog built with the Laravel framework (for the purpose of learning).